ryanffrench/UWP104A-SJA-Data-Analysis/README.md

 This is an analysis of grade distribution data with the goal of aggregating OSSJA related data.

 Grade distribution data is from Fall Quarter 2016 - Fall Quarter 2020 & Fall 2022 - Spring 2025.
-Spring Quarter 2024 and Fall Quarter 2024 are ommited due to technical reasons.
+Spring Quarter 2024 and Fall Quarter 2024 are ommited due to technical reasons (the data I recieved for these quarters does not include Y grades).

 2016 - 2020 data is scraped from https://www.aggieexplorer.com/